Glossary

 DoubleTree

-KWIC (Keyword in Context)
+KWIC (KeyWord In Context)

 Wordcloud

-Cite this article as: Jan Horstmann: "Glossary".
-In: CATMA, published: 16 December 2016 last accessed: 28 March 2024 URL: https://catma.de/how-to/glossary/
+Cite this article as: Jan Horstmann and Malte Meister: “Glossary”.
+In: CATMA, published: 16 December 2016, last updated: 16 July 2025, last accessed: <today’s date>, URL: https://catma.de/how-to/glossary/